haskell-foundation/foundation/README.md

 Goals
 =====

-* provide a base like sets of modules that provide a consistent set of features and bugfixes across multiple versions of GHC (unlike base).
+* provide a base like set of modules that provide a consistent set of features and bugfixes across multiple versions of GHC (unlike base).
 * provide a better and more efficient prelude than base's prelude.
 * be self-sufficient: no external dependencies apart from base (or ghc packages).
 * provide better data-types: packed unicode string by default, arrays.
-* Better numerical classes that better represent mathematical thing (No more all-in-one Num).
+* Better numerical classes that better represent mathematical things (No more all-in-one Num).

 How to use
 ==========